Scented litter and unscented cat litter: What's the difference?

 Choose what your cat prefers

 While the consensus is that unscented, clumping cat litter is the most recommended, the reality is that cats are very particular creatures whose preferences cannot be ignored—or they will literally do their business wherever they want.
-Choose a cat litter that your cat will use, and as long as it is working and no medical issues have arisen, there is no need to fix what is not broken.
+If you own or are planning on adopting a cat, choose a cat litter that your cat will use, and as long as it is working and no medical issues have arisen, there is no need to fix what is not broken.
 If you’re trying out new cat litter, gradually transition from the old litter to the next for about a week to reduce the likelihood of rejection or other unwanted consequences.
 Scented or unscented, be sure to scoop regularly and keep the litter box clean (or use a self-cleaning litter box) to ensure that your cat is happy and healthy.